Halfwalker/ansible-gitea/README.md

 ## Modifications to target system

-The role will install a `git` user on the target system to enable git access via ssh, with the home directory for `git` set as `/stuff/gitea/git`.
+The role will create a `git` user on the target system to enable git access via ssh, with the home directory for `git` set as `/stuff/gitea/git`.
 For `git push` over ssh to work and reach into the Gitea docker container a bit of ssh port redirection is needed.
 A directory `/app/gitea` is created with a single shell script `/app/gitea/gitea` that contains

     #!/bin/sh
     ssh -p 2222 -o StrictHostKeyChecking=no git@127.0.0.1 "SSH_ORIGINAL_COMMAND=\"$SSH_ORIGINAL_COMMAND\" $0 $@"